Purpose

 Unable to log in

-- Stop the services related to temporary tables, delete the temporary tables, or perform a major compaction.
-In most cases, the issue can be resolved this way.
-If not, proceed to step 2.
+- Stop the business related to global temporary tables, delete or merge the temporary tables.
+If the issue persists, proceed to step 2.

 obclient> CREATE OR REPLACE PROCEDURE PRO_1